Toi Cook

-Toi Fitzgerald Cook (born December 3, 1964) is a former professional American football player who was selected by the New Orleans Saints in the eighth round of the 1987 NFL Draft.
+Toi Fitzgerald Cook (born December 3, 1964) is an American former professional football player who was selected by the New Orleans Saints in the eighth round of the 1987 NFL draft.
 A 5'11", 188 lb. defensive back from Stanford University, he played in 11 NFL seasons from 1987 to 1997.
 In 1992, he had a career-high six interceptions for 90 yards and one touchdown for the Saints.
-He appeared in Super Bowl XXIX for the victorious San Francisco 49ers.
-He had an interception in the Super Bowl.
+He appeared in Super Bowl XXIX for the victorious San Francisco 49ers, and had an interception in the game.
 Before his NFL career, he was an outfielder, and the leadoff hitter, on Stanford's 1987 College World Series national champion baseball team.

-High school
+Early life

 Born in Chicago, Illinois, Cook went to Montclair College Preparatory School, a private school in Van Nuys, California.
 His graduating class was composed of 57 students.

-Stanford University
+College career

 Cook was a two-sport star and a three-year starter at Stanford, playing both baseball and football - right field / center field, and defensive back.
 He was a communications major.